mars0i/popco2/doc/sims/bali/README.md

 contains variants of the Lansing-Kremer-Janssen simulation and architectural notes about interaction between NetLogo and Popco.

-initialnts*.md contain brainstorming notes.
+NOTE: initialnts*.md contain brainstorming notes.
 Don't expect them to make sense or be correct.